AndyVN2000/task-flow/README.md

   interaction between `ProjectApplicationService` and `projectRepository`.
 The mock object is also like a spy that records interactions.

+### Infrastructure layer

+- For now, start by implementing `InMemory` repository classes.
+- Add H2 database for testing.
+- If possible integrate real SQL database such as Postgres to project.

 ## Maven

 ### Build project